Cancellation and splitting of Symplectic modules in the critical range and Euler class group: Some vanishing results

 Hence we get the long exact sequence of cohomology groups

-Here $H^3(X,\&T_4')=0$, since cohomological dimension of $X$ is 2.
-This reduces the proposition to show that under the assumptions of the proposition Now we have the following sequence by~\cite[Theorem 3]{AF14} which is exact (not necessarily on the left).
-Hence again by the long exact seqeuence of the cohomologies and also that the Nisnevich cohomological dimension of $X$ is atmost 2, we get is surjective.
+This reduces to show that under the assumptions of the proposition Now we have the following sequence by~\cite[Lemma 3.1]{AF14} which is exact (not necessarily on the left) and the sheaf $\&S'_4$ is a quotient of $\KM_4/12$ where $\KM_4$ is the Milnor K-theory sheaf.
+By~\cite[Lemma 3.0.1]{Fas24} the sheaf $\&I^5=0$ once restricted to the small Nisnevich site associated to $X$ of $\dim X= 2$.
+Hence $\&T'_4\to \&S'_4$ is an isomorphism of sheaves on $X$.
+Thus $\coh^2(X, \&T'_4)\simeq \coh^2(X, \&S'_4)$.
+Recalling that $\&S'_4$ is a quotient of $\KM_4/12$, by the long exact sequence of the cohomologies and also that the Nisnevich cohomological dimension of $X$ is at most 2, we get is surjective.

-We calculate $H^2(X, \KM_4/12)$ using the Gersten complex resolution for $\KM_4/12.$ Thus, it will a quotient of We observe that for $x\in X^{(2)}$, $\KM_2(k(x))/12=0$ follows from \cite[Chapter VI, Corollary 1.3.1, Theorem 1.6]{Weib13} since $k(x)=k$ is an algebraically closed field.
-Thus, we get $H^2(X, \KM_4/12)=0$, and hence $H^2(X, \&S_4')=0.$
+We calculate $\coh^2(X, \KM_4/12)$ using the Gersten complex resolution for $\KM_4/12.$ Thus, it will a quotient of We observe that for $x\in X^{(2)}$, $\KM_2(k(x))/12=0$ follows from \cite[Chapter VI, Corollary 1.3.1, Theorem 1.6]{Weib13} since $k(x)=k$ is an algebraically closed field.
+Thus, we get $\coh^2(X, \KM_4/12)=0$, and hence $\coh^2(X, \&S_4')=0.$

-Now it remains to show $H^2(X, \&{GW}^2_3)=0.$ We have the following short exact sequence from \cite[section 3.6, page15]{AF12}
+Now it remains to show $\coh^2(X, \&{GW}^2_3)=0.$ We have the following short exact sequence from \cite[section 3.6, page 1044]{AF15}

-We refer the reader to \cite[section 3.6]{AF12} and also \cite[section 4, pages 16-17]{AF14} for the definition and properties of $A$ and $B$, which will be used crucially in what follows.
+We refer the reader to \cite[section 3.6]{AF15} and also \cite[(4.4), page 2579]{AF14} for the definition and properties of $\&A$ and $\&B$, which will be used crucially in what follows.